 Johann Christian Bach was born on September 5, 1735, in Leipzig, Germany.
 He was the youngest of his parents' surviving sons.
 Johann Christian Bach's father was famed composer Johann Sebastian Bach.
 Johann Christian Bach's mother, Anna Magdalena, was his father's second wife.

 When Johann Sebastian Bach died in 1750, Johann Christian Bach relocated to Berlin, where he studied music under his much older half-brother, Carl Philip Emanuel Bach.
 A keyboardist for Frederick the Great (Frederick II of Prussia), Carl helped Johann hone his clavier-playing skills and also taught him how to compose.
 By the end of his stay in Berlin, Bach was performing his own compositions to public acclaim.

 In 1756, when he was 20 years old, Johann Christian Bach moved to Italy and became a private performer for Milanese nobleman Count Litta.
 A patron of the arts, Litta funded Bach's further musical education.
 Under teacher Padre Martini of Bologna, Bach strove to achieve a greater maturity in his compositions.

-Bach converted to Christianity in 1760.
+Bach converted to Catholicism in 1760.
 His family, being Lutheran, strongly objected to his conversion, and stopped speaking to him because of it.
 But Bach's conversion also led to a new opportunity, as he was afterward appointed organist of the Cathedral of Milan.
-Since his hours at the cathedral were reasonable, Bach had free time to work on other projects, and he began composing Italian operas in his downtime.
-Bach's I3-act Italian opera, Artaserse, made it to the stage in Turin in 1760.
-Two years later, his opera Alessandro nell'Indie was produced in Naples.
+Since his hours at the cathedral were reasonable, Bach had free time to work on other projects, and he began composing Italian operas in his downtime. , His Artaserse made it to the stage in Turin in 1760.
+Two years later, Bach's opera Alessandro nell'Indie was produced in Naples.